What are Outstanding Shares?

 In the outstanding shares formula,

-Issued share is the total number of shares that a company has created and distributed to its investors whereas treasury shares are the one that are issued by the company but later repurchased and are now under the company itself.
+Issued share is the total number of shares that a company has created and distributed to its investors whereas treasury shares are the ones that are issued by the company but later repurchased and are now under the company itself.

 Here is an example for better understanding.